sgl-project/sglang/docs/sampling_params.md

 ## Sampling Parameters of SGLang Runtime
-This doc describes the sampling parameters or the SGLang Runtime.
+This doc describes the sampling parameters of the SGLang Runtime.

 The `/generate` endpoint accepts the following arguments in the JSON format.